BBN Photodisintegration Constraints on Gravitationally Produced Vector Bosons: Application to the Dark Photon Model

 \subsection{Constraints on gravitationally produced dark photons}

 As shown in Figure~\ref{fig:total_YV}, for high reheating scenario $r_T = 1$, the dark photon is completely dominated by gravitational production for $H_I = 10^{11}$ GeV (i.e. roughly independent of $\epsilon$) while for $H_I = 10^{8}$ GeV, freeze-in production starts to be comparable to gravitational production starting from $\epsilon \gtrsim 10^{-15}$ where the dependence on $\epsilon$ becomes apparent.
 The situation for low reheating scenario $r_T = 10^6$ is similar but the freeze-in production becomes relevant already at $H_I \lesssim 10^{11}$ GeV due to additional suppression in gravitational production as we can see in Eq.~\eqref{eq:gravyield} or \eqref{eq:Ygrav_2cases}.
+In the gravitational production dominated regime, from Eq.~\eqref{eq:Ygrav_2cases}, $m_V Y_V$ depends on $m_V$ for high reheating scenario, but becomes independent of $m_V$ for low reheating case.
+In Figure \ref{fig:total_YV}, this is evident by vertical contours in the former case but horizontal contours in the latter.
+Note that in the bottom right figure, the $\epsilon$ axis has been shown for $10^{-12} \leq \epsilon \leq 10^{-11}$ to make the contours visible (variations due to freeze-in contributions), and for $\epsilon < 10^{-12}$, $m_V Y_V \simeq 10^{-7}$, as can be verified from Eq.~\eqref{eq:Ygrav_2cases}.

+In Figure \ref{fig:high_rT}, we show the BBN photodisintegration constraints on the parameter space (kinetic mixing $\epsilon$ and mass $m_V$) of the dark photon for high reheating scenario $r_T = 1$.